KevinKra/Notes/electronics/components/readme.md

 ### Diode Answers

-1. a `diode` typically has a black cylinder body with a stripe at one end with two leads --anode and cathodes terminals (cathode on the same side as the stripe).
+1. a `diode` typically has a black cylinder body with a stripe at one end with two leads --anode and cathodes terminals.
+1. the white line found on the `diode's` casing is located next to the `cathode`.
 1. an `LED` or Light Emitting Diode, is an example.
 1. a `diode` allows current to only flow in one direction within a circuit.
-1. a `diode` can be used as both an insulator and a conductor along a circuit depending on it's orientation.
-With the `cathode` facing the same direction as the electron flow, it creates a forward bias; if reversed with the `anode` facing against the incoming current (- -) it repels it and creates a reverse bias.
+1. a `diode` can be used as both an insulator and a conductor along a circuit depending on its orientation.
+With the `cathode` facing the same direction as the electron flow, it creates a **forward bias**; if reversed with the `anode` facing against the incoming current (- -) it repels it and creates a **reverse bias**.
 These biases either pull or push incoming electrons away.
 1. `copper` has a lot of free electrons that makes it very easy for electrons to move through it.
-1. inside a `diode` it has `n-type` and `p-type` semiconductor materials.
-The `cathode` terminal connects with the `n-type` semiconductor and as electrons from the circuit flow in, they are able to overcome the potential difference generated within the `p-n junction`'s **"depletion region"** (specifically the electric field generated by the swapped holes and electrons) and push the current through the `diode` and out the `anode`.
-This pushing force requires sufficient voltage (typically 0.7V) and is an example of forward bias.
+1. inside a `diode`, there is an `n-type` and `p-type` semiconductor material.
+The `cathode` terminal connects with the `n-type` semiconductor and as electrons from the circuit flow in, they are able to overcome the electrical potential difference within the `p-n junction`'s **"depletion region"** and push the current through the `diode` and out through the `anode`.
+This pushing force requires sufficient voltage (typically 0.7V) and is an example of **forward bias**.
 1. yes, each `diode` has a varying range with how much current and voltage they can support before the `diode` is overwhelmed, breaks, and potentially destroys your circuit as well.
-So make sure you stay within acceptable bounds.
+Make sure you stay within acceptable bounds.

 ---